In this article we'll look at how to make a simple, inexpensive brooder box which contains everything your chicks need at different stages of growth.

 You'll discover that chicks can poop very well from a very young age, so obviously the paper will need changing at least twice a day.
 That last thing you want is for the paper to become wet and messy with poop - it's a sure way for your young flock to develop illnesses.

 Once they're used to their food and you're sure they're all walking properly, it's time to move them on to different bedding.
 I usually change after three to four days, but that's a matter for you and your assessment of your own circumstances.

-This is an interesting one.
 I have always used pine shavings, which is the bedding of choice for many people.
 It's easy to find, relatively inexpensive, warm for the chicks especially in the colder months of winter and early Spring, and it smells nice (as long as it's cleaned out regularly, of course).

 So by all means use sand but remember - be aware of its temperature under a heat lamp.

 I have a detailed article about the ideal temperature for baby chicks in the brooder.
 Find it here.

 So far we have dealt with keeping chicks safe, making sure they avoid problems like spraddle leg by using non slip materials initially, and choosing the best bedding materials to make a comfortable home in your particular circumstances.

 Time to look at one of the most critical issues in the brooder - warmth.
 Chicks can chill very easily, and their lovely downy coats don't keep them warm enough.
 Chicks need help to sustain a healthy temperature during their first few weeks of life, until their feathers take over.

 We need to provide what a mother hen would: a warm place under which baby chicks can nestle.